Different Types of shots (2)

 Close-Ups:

-reason, for example to show an emotion of a character and to focus on a particular area of the image, for example with the image on the right, the viewer is drawn to the subject's eyes and the reflection in their glasses, as some form of action is taking place, so it intrigues the audience and catches their eye.
+Extreme Close up- Used for a specificreason, for example to show an emotion of a character and to focus on a particular area of the image, for example with the image on the right, the viewer is drawn to the subject's eyes and the reflection in their glasses, as some form of action is taking place, so it intrigues the audience and catches their eye.
 This shot can connote mystery and can be seen as very dramatic, often used in horrors/thrillers to create tension and suspense within the audience.

 Medium Close Up- Is a in-between a mid shot and a close up, so it isn't too close that only the face is seen, so to a small extent, body language can be expressed in this type of shot.
 This shot frames around the head and cuts off just below the chest, also revealing little surroundings.
 This type is shot can commonly be seen in documentaries and news programmes.